ryanruff/ryanruff_web/content/authors/admin/_index.md

 bio: My research focuses on the relationship between oral health and child development and the optimization of school-based dental programs to reduce health disparities.

 interests:
-- Epidemiology
-- Applied biostatistics
+- School health
-- Oral health
+- Oral disease epidemiology
-- Education
+- Machine learning

 education:
   courses: